McNetic/PHPZipStreamer/MANUAL.md

 source is not the filesystem, that may not even be necessary)
 * **Compression:** ZipStreamer will not compress the content by default.
 That means that the output zip file will be of the same size (plus a few bytes) as the input files.
-However, if the pecl_http extension (>= 0.10 and < 2.0) is available, deflate (the zip standard) compression can be enabled and/or disabled globally and per file
+However, if the pecl_http extension (>= 0.10) is available, deflate (the zip standard) compression can be enabled and/or disabled globally and per file.
+Without pecl_http extension, it is still possible to enable deflate compression, but with compression level 0, so there is no actual compression.

 API Documentation
 -----------------